 Program Summary

-As an all-volunteer organization, AOEA is committed to expansive, experiential learning.
+As an all-volunteer organization, AOEA is committed to supporting experiential environmental learning.
 This includes programming during the academic year for all Arlington Public Students in 3rd, 5th, and 7th grades, in addition to some high school students.
-We also support a three-week summer camp.
-Academic and recreational activities made possible by the Arlington Outdoor Education Association include boating, hiking, animal observation, fishing, science experiments, tent sleeping, and dark-sky observations.
+We also support three weeks of summer camp.
+Academic and recreational activities made possible by the Arlington Outdoor Education Association include boating, hiking, animal observation, fishing, science experiments, tent camping, and dark-sky observations.
 Many times, experiences at the Outdoor Lab are the first time that participating youth have run in a meadow, climbed a mountain, hiked beside a stream, or fished in a pond.

 Impact Statement

-Each year, students from all of Arlington’s twenty-four elementary schools, four middle schools, and four high schools visit the 226-acre Outdoor Lab to put their book learning into action.
+Each year, students from all of Arlington’s twenty-four elementary schools, five middle schools, and five high schools visit the 226-acre Outdoor Lab to put their book learning into action.
 Quite literally, the AOEA provides an outdoor classroom where students apply chemistry, biology, and physics in real-world ways.
 Perhaps students learned about clean, healthy water from a video in their school classroom.
 But at the Lab, they wade in the stream, collect water samples, and examine the small aquatic life under a microscope to determine if the stream is healthy.
 This is an unmatched opportunity for curious young minds.
-All third and seventh graders, in addition to some high school students, participate in day trips and all fifth graders have a special overnight trip.
+All third and seventh graders, in addition to some high school students, participate in day trips and all fifth graders have the opportunity for a special overnight visit.

 What ways can the public get involved?